davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

-When you're updating version numbers ask yourself whether it's easier to actually read the source code or continue to learn the idiosyncracies of a library that you clearly need.
+When you're updating version numbers ask yourself whether it's easier to actually read the source code or continue to learn the idiosyncrasies of a library that you clearly need.

 +++